 There are many books for boys who hate to read, but finding the right one takes time.
 It is a known fact that boys reading scores lag behind girls reading scores.
 Because boys reading scores are lower it’s important to get them reading something, anything!!

 There are some of my boys at school that love to read, but there are more that are picky readers and I really have to work hard to find them a book that they want to read.

 More boys are reluctant readers and it takes skill and patience to get them to read.
 These ideas in this post can be used for girls also, and even some of the book suggestions are popular with the girls, but my main focus for this post is finding books for boys who hate to read.

 Many boys would rather be playing video games or playing football, basketball, soccer, etc., but based on lower test scores, they need to start reading and enjoy reading so they’ll keep at it!!!

-These are Some General Suggestions for Motivating Boys to Read
+Suggestions for Boys Who Hate to Read

 - Let them see you reading!
-It’s important for them to see a female and male parents/role-models read and enjoy reading.
+It’s important for them to see female and male parents/role-models read and enjoy reading.

 - Give them a choice of what they read.